 Our founder —Dr. Pedro Martinez-Clark, a Harvard-trained interventional cardiologist— was inspired at the University of Miami by his product development work alongside the world-renowned Dr. William O'Neill.
-He and Dr. O'Neill —a member of our advisory board— envisioned a clinical development and research organization that helped innovative startups reach their clinical development and research goals by partnering them with cost-effective, quality and ethical clinical research sites in Colombia —a hidden gem unknown to the medical technologies industry— and by operationalizing their trials at these sites by providing regulatory, clinical and logistical support.
+He and Dr. O'Neill —a member of our advisory board— envisioned a clinical development and research organization that helped innovative startups reach their goals by partnering them with cost-effective, quality and ethical clinical research sites in Colombia —a hidden gem unknown to the life sciences innovation industry— and by operationalizing their trials at these sites by providing regulatory, clinical and logistical support.

 How we help

-Pharma, medtech & biotech startups engage our services because they trust us to search, evaluate and select the best site in Colombia where they can conduct their early-stage clinical trial.
-They trust us to operationalize the logistics and project management of their trials by transferring to us some of their FDA-sponsor-defined obligations.
-The scope of our services include: medical device development, study & protocol design, site selection, trial set-up, regulatory submission, study project management, study monitoring, safety monitoring, logistics (import, distribution, disposal, export), data management, and patient recruitment.
-Read more about us and our value proposition.
+Our clients trust us to search, evaluate and select the best site in Colombia where they can conduct their clinical trials (phase I-IV for drugs and pilot, pivotal and post-approval for medical devices).
+We help with medical device development, study & protocol design, site selection, trial set-up, regulatory submission, study project management, study monitoring, safety monitoring, logistics (import, distribution, disposal, export), data management, and patient recruitment.
+Read more.

 We have a true passion for medical innovation

-We believe that Colombia represents an untapped opportunity for pharma, medtech & biotech startup companies to conduct cost-effective, quality and ethical early-stage clinical trials —with the same quality standards that they would find in the U.S. or Europe.
+We believe that Colombia represents an untapped opportunity for life science startup companies to conduct cost-effective, quality and ethical early-stage clinical trials —with the same quality standards that they would find in the U.S. or Europe.

 Pedro Martinez-Clark, M.D.

 Founder & Chief Medical Officer

-Dr. Martinez-Clark is an interventional cardiologist trained at Harvard University's Beth Israel Deaconess Medical Center, who later became Assistant Professor at the Miller School of Medicine at the University of Miami where he worked side-by-side with the internationally renowned William O'Neill, M.D., who is part of our advisory board.
+Dr. Martinez-Clark is an interventional cardiologist trained at Harvard University's Beth Israel Deaconess Medical Center.
+He later became assistant professor at the Miller School of Medicine at the University of Miami where he worked side-by-side with the internationally renowned William O'Neill, M.D. —a member of our advisory board.
 Dr. Martinez-Clark was part of the University of Miami's International Medicine Institute where he acquired extensive experience in international clinical trials and program development.
 Dr. Martinez-Clark currently serves as Chief Medical Officer for Interventional Concepts, Inc. With board certifications in internal medicine, cardiovascular medicine and interventional cardiology Dr. Martinez-Clark has developed an international cardiovascular practice in Miami, FL and has positioned himself as one of the top cardiologist in the region.